alahirajeffrey/online-IDE-backend/README.md

 - To run tests, Open your terminal and navigate to the root directoy of the app.
 - Ensure the dependencies are installed and if they are not, install them using `npm install`.
 - Then run the command `npm run test` in your terminal to run the unit tests for the services.
+- You can also check the result of the automated testing pipeline on the github repo to see results of the test

 # Author